 iReceptor is a distributed data management system and scientific gateway for mining “Next Generation” sequence (NGS) data from the adaptive immune (antibody/B-cell or T-cell) receptor repertoire.
 We call this AIRR-seq data.
-The main goal of iReceptor is to connect a distributed network of NGS (next-generation sequencing) databases for antibody/B-cell or T-cell receptor repertoires, allowing queries among data sets from multiple projects and institutions/labs.
-Integrating these important databases will result in the improvement of the design of vaccines, therapeutic antibodies and cancer immunotherapies.
+The main goal of iReceptor is to connect a distributed network of AIRR-seq repositories (the AIRR Data Commons), allowing queries across multiple projects, labs, and institutions.
+Integrating these important AIRR-seq repositories will result in improvements to the design of vaccines, therapeutic antibodies and cancer immunotherapies.

 The iReceptor Gateway

 iReceptor provides a technology platform that lowers the barrier to immune genetics researchers who need to federate large, distributed, immune genetics data repositories in order to answer complex questions about the immune response.
-The iReceptor Gateway is an scientific gateway web platform which gives access to curated, distributed databases containing "Next Generation" sequence data from immune responses available for exploration, analysis, and downloading of curated AIRR-seq across a number of international data repositories.
+The iReceptor Gateway is a scientific web platform which enables the exploration, analysis, and downloading of curated AIRR-seq across a number of international data repositories.

 Data is continually added to the data repositories in the AIRR Data Commons.
-Researchers can use the iReceptor Scientific Gateway by applying for an account and logging in to the web interface here.
+Researchers can use the iReceptor Scientific Gateway to access this data by applying for an account and logging in to the iReceptor Scientific Gateway web portal.
 To apply for an account, please send an email to email@example.com.

 iReceptor is a project located at the IRMACS Centre at Simon Fraser University.
 It is funded by the CANARIE Network Enabled Platforms Program, the Canada Foundation for Innovation (CFI), the British Columbia Knowledge Development Fund (BCKDF), and Simon Fraser University.